msyinjie/RDS-Template-China/rds-deployment-existing-ad/README.md

 * imageSKU - operating system version for all instances.
 '2016-Datacenter' or '2019-Datacenter',the default is '2019-Datacenter'.
     * PowerShell enumeration: ```Get-AzureRmVMImageSku -Location $location -PublisherName MicrosoftWindowsServer -Offer WindowsServer```
 * numberOfRdshInstances - number of RDS host servers to deploy.
 Other instances gateway, and broker are set to 1 instance.
 * rdshVmSize - virtual machine size for the RDS host server instances only.
-Other instances gateway, and broker are set to size Standard_D4_v3.
+Other instances gateway, and broker are set to size **Standard_D4_v3**.
     * PowerShell enumeration: ```Get-AzureRmVMSize -Location $location```
-* Data disk attached the RDSH server
+* Data disk attached the RDS host server
-    * Number per VM - Data disk number attached the per RDSH server, the value will be 1 to 4, the default is 2.
+    * Number per VM - Data disk number attached the per RDS host server, the value will be 1 to 4, the default is 2.
     * Disk size - Data disk size per disk, the value will be 1 to 1023, the defaut is 128GB.

 ### Output of template after deployment